 Alberta Parks improved the parking here a few years ago adding a washroom and trailhead facility.
 There seems to be some spillover parking on the highway when it gets busy on sunny weekends.
 Be sure to follow posted signs or you’ll end up with a ticket.

-Jura Creek trail location map
+Jura Creek location map

-Where to eat post hike
+Where to eat post Jura Creek hike

-If you’re hungry after the Jura Creek trail hike and don’t mind heading back to Canmore, I highly recommend stopping at Rocky Mountain Bagel Company, Communitea or Rocky Mountain Flatbread.
+If you’re hungry after the Jura Creek hike and don’t mind heading back to Canmore, I highly recommend stopping at Rocky Mountain Bagel Company, Communitea or Rocky Mountain Flatbread.

 Keen to to more winter hiking and snowshoeing in Alberta?